Eileencaraway/Joyjit-s-Python-Script/README.md

 11 12 13 is the columns that I wish to input, can put x y z , can put tx ty tz

+Other codes are from joyjit at a quite early version, I can learn some structure from these codes, but need to do personaly changes due to my cases.